-Place-based change is a long-term approach to identifying, understanding and addressing social issues.
-It uses a recognised area to draw in and lock in resources, expertise, and experience.
-Most importantly it values the contribution of all actors, not just the traditional holders of power in civil society, and enables everyone to play to their strengths.
+Place-based change is a long-term approach to understanding and addressing social issues.
+It uses a recognised area to draw in resources, expertise, and experience.
+Most importantly it values everyone's contribution and perspective, not just the traditional holders of power in civil society.
 These factors give place-based work the potential to have an impact across different parts of a local system and create more sustainable change than other interventions might.

 At Renaisi we group place-based work into five categories, not to separate out the types of activity but to understand different attitudes to change:

 Read more on the five categories of place-based work here.

 ‘Place-based’ working is an increasingly popular approach to social change but it has defined most of Renaisi’s 20+ years.

 Renaisi's history of place-based working